 The Default FTP account and the control panel account have the same login name and the same password.
 You can not delete the default FTP account but you can change the password to differ from the one of the control panel.

 Important: If you change the password of the control panel, the default FTP account will still have the previous password.
 If you wish for both passwords to be valid, you will have to update the default FTP account, in FTP settings.

 First, choose an FTP username.
 In the example depicted in the picture above, we choose "gary".
 Next, type the password and select the access level for the FTP account.

 Domain: Domain: This FTP user has access in public_html, private_html, mail addresses, domain names and backup directories.
 FTP: This FTP user has access only in the public_ftp directory.

 User: This FTP user has access only in public_html/username/.
-If we used this selection in the picture above, the FTP user would only in public_html/gary/or in http://www.site-helper.com/gary/.
-If there is a subdomain named gary.site-helper.com, this user will have access to this directory too.
+If we used this selection in the picture above, the FTP user would only in public_html/gary/or in https://www.example.com/gary/.
+If there is a subdomain named gary.example.com, this user will have access to this directory too.

 If the directory does not exist, it will be created at the moment.
 Finally, press the "Create" button.

 After you have pressed "Create", the control panel will present you the connection information for the FTP account, you have just created.
 Make notice that your FTP username has the suffix @yourdomain.com, following the username.
 This happens, because your domain uses a common IP address.
 If your website has its own (specific) IP address, the FTP username will not be followed by @yourdomain.com.